 Now, CNN Football Club has put your questions to the former Barcelona, Lazio and Middlesbrough star.

 After debuting with Michael Owen last week, CNN’s new half-hour weekly global debate show ran the rule over the Champions League second-round ties in the company of Mendieta, who reached the final of Europe's top club competition in 2000 and 2001.
 FULL POST

 Why, Zlatan?
 Why did you have to do it?
 Your team was winning, there were just a few seconds left in the game, so what possessed you to stamp on Andres Guardado?

 A lot of football fans are asking those questions today.
 It is difficult to understand why Zlatan Ibrahimovic lashed out at an opponent with Paris Saint-Germain in control of a European Champions League match against Valencia, earning the Swedish international a red card.

 However, you shouldn’t expect an answer from the star striker, his teammates or his manager Carlo Ancelotti.
 I’m not sure anyone can comprehend some of the things the Swede does on the pitch.
-Read the rest of this entry »
+FULL POST

 He scored one of the greatest goals in World Cup at France '98, aged just 18, before going on to be named European Footballer of the Year in 2001.

 He has scored 40 goals for England and won seven major titles in 17-year career.
 Now, former Liverpool, Manchester United and Real Madrid striker Michael Owen has answered your questions.